dominickpastore/py_wpa_supplicant/README.md

 I developed this for use on Linux (specifically, Debian, but it should be distro-agnostic).
 It should build on that platform out of the box.
-I believe building for other platforms should be possible with changes to setup.py, though.
+I believe building for other platforms should be possible with the following changes:

+ * The os\_unix.c source file needs to be changed to the appropriate platform in setup.py
+ * The preprocessor defines need to be changed to the appropriate platform in setup.py
+ * `IFace_recv` currently uses the `poll` system call.
+This needs to be replaced on platforms where this is not available (e.g. Windows).
+The associated support code (for detecting errors in `poll`) needs to be changed, too.

 ### Prerequisites